Ahmad-AlShalabi/Fish-detection/README.md

 ***Image Augmentation:*** amends the images on-the-fly while training using transforms like rotation, shifting. and it is a way to avoid overfitting the data.

-- for negative class, I collect 4000 images, all of them are non-fish.
+- for Nom fish (negative) class, I collected 4000 images, all of them are non-fish.

 ## Model: